CPC Driver - Bus - D1

 To obtain a category D1 (CPC minibus) driving licence you must hold a full, valid category B (car or light van) driving licence and successfully complete all the relevant Driver Certificate of Professional Competence (CPC) requirements.
 You must also prove your identity and your entitlement to a driving licence or learner permit.
 This means proving that you are at least 21 years of age when applying for a category D1 (CPC minibus) learner permit, that you are normally resident in Ireland, that you have a valid address and personal public services number (PPSN), and that you are medically fit to drive.
 You should also ensure that your vehicle is safe, roadworthy, insured, taxed and displays L-plates.
 If you previously obtained a full category D1 (minibus) driving licence on or before 9 September 2008, you may be exempt from some or all Driver Certificate of Professional Competence (CPC) requirements.

 The theory test is computer-based and user-friendly.
-You can choose to sit the bus theory test in your own home or book an appointment at one of our 40+ theory test centres nationwide.
+You can book an appointment to take the bus theory test at one of our 40+ theory test centres nationwide.
 The theory test checks your knowledge of topics such as the Rules of the Road, risk perception, eco-driving, hazard awareness, and safe driving behaviour.
 When you pass the theory test you are issued with a theory test certificate.
 This is valid for up to two years.

 The case study test requires you to answer questions on three real-life situations a professional minibus driver might face.
 The test is computer-based and user-friendly and takes about 120 minutes.
 You have the option to sit your case study test at home or at one of the 40+ theory test centres nationwide.
 When you pass you are issued with a case study test certificate.
 This is valid for up to two years.